ganeshvmoopanar/ganeshvmoopanar/README.md

 👋 Hi, I’m Ganesh V M
 👀 I’m interested in Cloud Technologies, DevOps and Web Development 💻 I'm a AWS Certified Cloud Practitioner
-🌱 I’m currently learning Dockers/Kubernates/Ansible/Jenkins/Git
+🌱 Dockers/Kubernates/Ansible/Jenkins/Git
-📫 How to reach me ganeshvmoopanar15@gmail.com
+📫 How to reach me gmoopanar@hawk.iit.edu

 <!---
 ganeshvmoopanar/ganeshvmoopanar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.